dotnet/roslyn/docs/contributing/Developing a Language Feature.md

 1. **Language team makes a decision**: When the Language Team believes enough information is available they will update the issue accordingly:

     * **Ready for prototype**: The feature is worth pursuing as a prototype for the language.
+Work continues in the "Prototype" phase.
     * **Not actionable**: The discussion didn't lead to a design that was actionable by the team.
     * **Declined as proposed**: The proposal is overall a good idea but the proposed implementation details are not as efficient as they could be.
 In most cases, the language team will attempt to steer the discussion to a cleaner design but understand that it may be simpler to close and start over with a new issue.
     * **Backlog**: The feature is a good idea with an acceptable design but the Language Team simply can't allocate the resources at this time for this work.